 Often, the person in question sees themselves as a lone ranger of sorts.
 They don’t need anyone.
 No one needs them.
-They can drift in and out of everyone’s lives without causing any sort of emotional havoc, and they like that lack of accountability.
+They can drift in and out of everyone’s lives without causing any sort of emotional havoc, and they like that lack of accountability or obligation.

-It’s important to note that fearful avoidant attachment styles are unhealthy.
-However, they do not qualify as a personality disorder.
-Often, it just takes some introspection and some work to change these patterns and start building healthy relationships.
+It’s important to note that dismissive avoidant attachment styles can lead to difficulties in relationships.
+However, they do not automatically indicate the presence of a personality disorder.
+Often, introspection and some therapeutic work or self-development can change these patterns lead to secure functioning, healthy relationships.

 What’s the end goal?
-A secure attachment style!
+An earned secure attachment style!